Main Information

 - Route: Day 8 route

-- Distance and climbing: 77 km / 2,265 m
+- Distance and climbing: 111 km / 2,500 m

-- Hotel: Hotel Baita dei Pini
+- Hotel: Hotel Post Sils Maria.

-We expect to arrive at MXP around noon, so please plan your onward travel accordingly.
+After breakfast, we depart by van for Milano Malpensa Airport.
+We expect to arrive at MXP around noon, so please plan onward travel accordingly.